How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 Google Analytics 4 Account Showing the Message Welcome to Google Analytics 4 (GA4)

 I recommend working through the short tutorial in this popup.
-It explains how you can find your older data, how to manage reports, how GA4 measures user behavior, how to build audiences, and more.
+It explains how to find your older data, manage reports, measure user behavior with GA4, build audiences, and more.

 Once you close the popup, you can check out all your user data in GA4: